wbrickner/change-object/README.md

 ## Remove Operation

 The remove operation conditionally removes properties or elements from `Objects` or `Arrays` respectively.
-You provide a function (or a function string), which returns true when a property/element should be removed.
+You provide a function, which returns true when a property/element should be removed.

 Example using simple and nested syntax: